 LBQ Connect is designed to strengthen LBQ activism and boost the visibility of LBQ issues and leaders around the world.

 As such, the program's primary target is LBQ women.
-In the framework of the program, LBQ focuses on sexual identity and is inclusive of lesbian, bisexual, and queer women, both cisgender and trans, and all non-binary people on the gender spectrum who relate to a lesbian, bisexual, and/or queer identity.
+In the framework of the program, LBQ focuses on sexual identity and is inclusive of lesbian, bisexual, and queer women, including cisgender, trans, and intersex, and non-binary people on the gender spectrum who relate to an LBQ identity.

 For many people, labels are often inadequate or unwanted, language is limited, and gender exists on a continuum.
 LBQ in this context serves as the operational definition and as key inclusion criteria for participation in this program.